WWBN/AVideo/README.md

 - MySQL 5.0+
 - Apache web server 2.x (with mod_rewrite enabled)

+# Coming version
+- Wavesurfer-visualisation for audio
+- Add dynamic /help-page (also usefull for admins)
+- Embeded videos from youtube are in a native player now (allow plugins for it)
+- New options in advancedcustomised-plugin (minify js, disable add + share-button, disable the above player)
+- Backend-work and tons of fixes for it
+- Better translations (de,es,us,tr)
+- Import videos from filesystem

 # Version 5.3
 - User now can Verify Emails and Choose the Channel Name